cleskowsky/cleskowskyold.github.io/about.md

 permalink: /about/
 ---

-I'll fill this out a bit more at some point but for now I don't mind leaving this here ...
+I'll fill this out a bit more at some point but for now I don't mind leaving these here ...

 I live in Toronto, Ontario, Canada.